 MVHR Radial systems are much easier to install than branch layouts

 Radial ducting will be much easier to install for a local builder or self-builder.
-Approximately 50% of our company’s clients in the last couple of years have self-installed their radial ducting system, and all of them have mentioned how straightforward it was (with our supporting guidance documents).
+Approximately 50% of our company’s clients in the last few years have self-installed their radial ducting system, and all of them have mentioned how straightforward it was (with our supporting guidance documents).
 It requires almost no cutting with a circular saw or heavy lifting of steel ducts.
 Radial is semi-rigid and double-walled, and it’s cut with a common Stanley knife and push-fit into the plenums.

 Radial is a single length, so there will be no breaches or leaks and no need to tape the joins between steel ducts (time-saving).
 This means they’re guaranteed airtight from MVHR unit to room valve.
 Branch ducts have lots of joins between lengths of steel ducts.
 If not taped properly they can form air leaks.
 Any leaks in the ducts will mean the fans have to work harder, wasting energy.